 - 2 PRIVATE CAPITAL FUNDING

 - 3 PRIVATE SECTOR PROVISION

 - 4 PUBLIC CHOICE

 - 12 PRIVATE PRACTICE

 - 16 DEVOLUTION

-Our overriding policy goal is to save the NHS from breaking apart.
+Service must come before profit: our overriding policy goal is to save the NHS from breaking apart.
 Please join us and help save the NHS, and its staff, from continuing fragmentation and worsening service.

 THE NHS AND NATIONAL POLICY